sankethkatta/recipes/soups/lemon-split-pea-soup.md

 5. Put 1/2 teaspoon of cayenne pepper into the pot.
 6. Pour water into the pot.
 7. Set instant pot on "soup" mode and wait till completion.
+8. Squeeze 1/2 lemon into the pot and 1 tbsp of olive oil
-8. Pour soup into blender and blend with a few pulses until combined.
+9. Pour soup into blender and blend with a few pulses until combined.
-9. Serve in bowl topped with freshly chopped cilantro.
+10. Serve in bowl topped with freshly chopped cilantro.